nonjene/gatsby-plugin-storyblok-image/README.md

     // see more: https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/#layout
     layout: 'fixed',

-    // use width & height when layout is 'fixed' or 'constrained'
+    // Use width & height when layout is 'fixed' or 'constrained'
+    // No need when layout is 'fullWidth'
     width: 900,
     height: 900,

     // Optional:
     // quality: 100,
-    // outputPixelDensities: [1, 2, 3], // for constrained default is [0.25, 0.5, 1, 2, 3]
+    // outputPixelDensities: [1, 2, 3], // For fixed or constrained
-    // breakpoints	[750, 1080, 1366, 1920], // for fullWidth or constrained
+    // breakpoints	[750, 1080, 1366, 1920], // For fullWidth or constrained
+    // backgroundColor: '#fff', // Just pass to gatsby-plugin-image image prop

+    /** Storyblok image service additional options: */
-    // backgroundColor: 'transparent', // make the image like fixed object to contain instead of cover.
-Default not set.
+    // `fitIn` set `true` to make the image like fixed object to "contain".
+Refer to https://www.storyblok.com/docs/image-service#fit-in

-    // Storyblok image service additional options:
+    // fitIn: true, // Default false (act like "cover")
+    // fitInColor: '#fff', // Color to fill when fitIn true.
+Default is transparent. okay to add `#` prefix.

-    // smartCrop: true, // default true
+    // smartCrop: true, // Default true

   })

   return (